Learn how to protect yourself, others, and the environment from hazardous substances.

 These materials emit ionizing radiation, which can cause damage to living cells and tissues.
 Radioactive materials are used in medical facilities, research labs, and nuclear power plants.

-They are chemicals that can cause damage to living tissue or other materials upon contacts, such as skin, eyes, and metals.
+They are chemicals that can cause damage to living tissue or other materials upon contact, such as skin, eyes, and metals.
 Examples of corrosive substances include acids, bases, and certain cleaning products.
 These substances can cause severe burns, respiratory problems, and other health hazards if not handled properly.

 This category encompasses a wide range of hazardous substances that don’t fit into any other specific category.
 It includes items such as batteries, pesticides, and asbestos-containing materials.
 The proper disposal of class 9 hazardous waste is crucial for human and environmental health.